jamen/OpenAlbion/docs/fable-formats.md

 ## WAD

-A WAD file starts with a header:
+A WAD file starts with a header

 | Field            | Length | Description                                                    |
 |------------------|--------|----------------------------------------------------------------|